This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Middlemarch Museum

 A fantastic little museum with a lot to offer.
 A recent addition is a restored railway wagon detailing the significant contribution the Otago Central Railway made to the local community.
-But best known for it's most intriguing item - New Zealand's first submarine!
+But best known for its most intriguing item - New Zealand's first submarine!

 Top